gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This was contributed by [Andrew Malyhin](https://github.com/katoquro).

-## Features for Gradle tooling providers

-### `TestLauncher` can select specific methods

-The `TestLauncher` interface in the Tooling API is capable of launching tests by specifying the name of the test classes or methods.
-If there are multiple test tasks contain those test classes/methods, then all tasks are executed.
-This is not ideal for IDEs: developers usually want to execute only one test variant at the time.
-To overcome this, Gradle 6.1 introduces the `withTaskAndTestClasses()` and `withTaskAndTestMethods()` methods.

 ## Improvements for plugin authors

 ### Finalize property value only when the value is queried